THE TRAINING EXPERIENCE

 The CSU Counseling Center is committed to providing a training experience that prepares students to function as generalists, comfortable in the many roles assumed by university counseling center practitioners.
 Therefore, a broad range of training experiences are offered.

-DIRECT SERVICE ACTIVITIES include a range of services and usually comprise 50% of a trainee’s duties.
+DIRECT SERVICE ACTIVITIES include a range of services and usually comprise at least 50% of a trainee’s duties.
 These include, but are not limited to:

-Individual Counseling and Psychotherapy: Part-time trainees carry an individual caseload of approximately 6-8 clients per week.
-The cases are pre-screened through the intake process so that progressively more difficult cases can be assigned as the trainee’s ability and confidence develop.
+Individual Counseling and Psychotherapy: Part-time trainees carry an individual caseload of approximately 8-12 clients per week.
+The cases are pre-screened through our screening process so that progressively more difficult cases can be assigned as the trainee’s ability and confidence develop.
 Cases typically reflect the diversity of the students seen at the CSU Counseling Center, both demographically and in terms of the severity of concerns.

-Couple Counseling: Trainees may have the opportunity to see at least one couple in conjoint therapy with a senior staff member.
+Couple’s Counseling: Trainees may have the opportunity to see one couple in conjoint therapy with a senior staff member.

-Assessment Activities: Part-time trainees are asked to make one or two intake times available each week to do initial assessment interviews with students requesting counseling.
+Assessment Activities: Part-time trainees will perform intakes of their assigned clients.
 Trainees are also encouraged to use the wide range of available testing materials to conduct assessment of clients on their own caseloads as deemed appropriate by the trainee and his or her supervisor.

 Group Counseling: Trainees are encouraged, but not required, to co-lead counseling/therapy groups together with senior staff members.

 Outreach and Consultation Activities: The CSU Counseling Center receives a number of requests for psycho-educational programming each semester from various campus departments as well as from the community.
 Trainees are offered the opportunity to provide these workshops together with a senior staff member.
 More advanced trainees may have the opportunity to provide educational programming on their own.